Single-valued integration and double copy: Verdier duality and differential forms

 We focus on the algebraic case but nevertheless note that this theorem is more generally true for $X$ a compact complex manifold (without the reference to mixed Hodge structures, and without the Tate twist).

 The proof of Theorem \ref{thm: PDNCD} is sheaf-theoretic.
-We first introduce some notation.
+For the rest of \S\ref{subsec: Verdier}, we abuse notation and use the same letters to denote algebraic varieties and their underlying complex manifolds.
 It is convenient to compute the relative cohomology of the pair $(X\min A,B\min A\cap B)$ as the cohomology of $X$ with values in the complex of sheaves

 where $j_{U}^Y$ always denotes an open immersion of $U$ into $Y$.
 We view $\mathcal{F}(A,B)$ as an object of the full subcategory $\mathrm{D}(X)$ of the bounded derived category of sheaves of $\QQ$-vector spaces on $X$ consisting of complexes of sheaves with constructible cohomology.